Dark-Gran/Death-Race/README.md

 ![main_preview](_screenshots/00.png)

-This is a FREE game.
+This is a FREE demo.
+(Full beta yet to be released.)

 Made in [Godot](https://github.com/godotengine/godot) 3.5.3, the open-source alternative to engines like Unity.

 [ALPHA RELEASE DOWNLOAD](https://github.com/Dark-Gran/Death-Race/releases/tag/v0.1)